storfa/zsh/README.md

         zsh/install.sh

 ### Done
+You may need to log out and back in to complete the process.
 That should be it.
 You're done.